 - Stir fry happens quickly!
-Being prepared can make or break your dish (OK that’s a bit dramatic) and can help you keep it a true 30-minute dish and not allowing things to be overcooked.
+PREPARE all ingredient, it can help you keep it a true 30-minute dish and not allowing things to be overcooked.
 There’s nothing worse than mushy stir fry.
 Crisp-tender is what you want!

-- It’s OK if the chicken isn’t fully cooked at first.
+- Cooking chicken.
 It won’t take long at all to cook when it’s cut into thin strips, so it will continue cooking as it cooks in the sauce at the end.
 This way you don’t overcook it.